sciZer0/7/v/README.md

 * on appointing a person (possibly anonymous) to the position of the Validator-Developer (100 positions)
 * on dismissing a person (possibly anonymous) from the position of the Validator-Developer.
-* on increasing the rate of Tax
-* on decreasing the rate of Tax
+* on changing – either increasing or decreasing – the rate of the GTT by 5%

-The Appointing/Dismissing Proposal is just a specific wallet address (the public key of a keypair) which is associated with a certain person (possibly anonymous), relying on the person’s declaring.
-The given address, among other things, participates in the automatic distribution of donations from the Annual Donation Fund formed yearly by Users through Vote token donations.
+The Appointing/Dismissing Proposal is just a specific Public Address (the public key of a keypair) which is associated with a certain person (possibly anonymous), relying on the person’s declaring.